hazelshantz/Arch-Linux-install-Japanese-input-script/README.md

 ## Credits

 This script was created by Germán Paiva.
+Updated and modified by Hazëlshantz